-As soon as there a risk of redundancies is identified, the employer should communicate this to the affected employees.
+As soon as an employer identifies that there is a risk of redundancies, it should communicate this to the affected employees.

-Be aware that an employment tribunal can award up to 90 days’ pay in respect of each employee where there has been a breach of the collective consultation duties.
+An employment tribunal can award up to 90 days’ pay in respect of each employee where there has been a breach of these collective consultation duties.

 Where fewer redundancies are proposed, the employer should consult with the individuals affected through a series of consultation meetings.
 It is important to use this process to put forward any ideas or suggestions of ways to avoid redundancies, such as reduced hours or pay cuts.

-If no alternative to the redundancy can be found during the consultation, the employer will need to communicate this decision through a final meeting.
-It is also good practice to offer the employee the right to appeal.
+If no alternative to redundancy can be found during the consultation, the employer will need to communicate this decision through a final meeting and in writing.
+The employee also has the right to appeal the decision made.

-Notice must be given of the leaving date, which is subject to statutory minimum requirements based on length of service:
+Notice must be given of the leaving date, which is subject to the employment contract and the statutory minimum requirements based on length of service:

-The employer can also offer an immediate date with payment in lieu of notice or garden leave.
-If the employment contract gives a greater entitlement to notice, then this should be applied or the employee would have a breach of contract claim.
+The employer can also offer an immediate date with payment in lieu of notice or garden leave, but the right to this should be included in the contract or agreed.

 Where an employee has worked for an employer for at least two continuous years, they will be entitled to statutory redundancy pay calculated at the following rate: